 In March 2006, Benjamin and other members of Code Pink brought a delegation of six Iraqi Muslim women to the United Nations in New York and to the Capitol in Washington, DC, where they lobbied senators and congressional representatives, met with the leaders of NGOs and think tanks, and delivered a petition (with more than 100,000 signatures from people around the world) calling for an end to the Iraq War.

-In November 2006, Benjamin and Cindy Sheehan together traveled to South Korea on a mission designed to publicly condemn a U.S. government plan for expanding an American military base near Seoul.
-The Benjamin/Sheehan visit was strongly supported by pro-North Korean groups, hard-Left student movements and labor organizations, and Communist sympathizers.
+In November 2006, Medea Benjamin and Cindy Sheehan together traveled to South Korea to publicly denounce a U.S. government plan for expanding an American military base near Seoul.
+The Benjamin/Sheehan visit was strongly supported by pro-North Korean groups, hard-left student movements and labor organizations, and Communist sympathizers.

-In June 2009, when Benjamin and Code Pink headed a 66-person delegation to Gaza, Hamas officials handed Benjamin a letter – which she proceeded to deliver personally to the U.S. embassy in Cairo, on the occasion of President Barack Obama's visit to Egypt – in which the terror group called on Obama to use his influence to help the Palestinian people in their struggle against alleged Israeli abuses.
+When Benjamin and Code Pink headed a 66-person delegation to Gaza in June 2009, Hamas officials handed Benjamin a letter calling on President Barack Obama to use his influence to help the Palestinian people in their struggle against alleged Israeli abuses.
+Benjamin delivered the letter personally to the U.S. embassy in Cairo, where Obama was visiting at the time.
 Benjamin subsequently penned an article in the Huffington Post praising Hamas for what she called its commitment to “mutual respect and adherence to international law.”
-The letter, added Benjamin, "represents a significant development in an effort by Hamas to present a new face to the Western world" -- on behalf of a Palestinian population that, according to Benjamin, had been victimized by “vicious” Israeli attacks in the recent Operation Cast Lead conflict.
+The letter, she added, “represents a significant development in an effort by Hamas to present a new face to the Western world”—on behalf of a Palestinian population that, according to Benjamin, had been victimized by “vicious” Israeli attacks in the recent Operation Cast Lead conflict.

-In February 2012 Benjamin gave voice to her underlying awareness of the fact that to openly acknowledge her socialist/communist ideals would be politically dangerous to the cause: “We have such a reactionary population and such a lack of a broad spectrum of dialogue that even talking about socialism in the context of the United States marginalizes you to such an extent that your voice is barely heard.”
-In the same interview, she said that “capitalism has generated a system in which corporations have a voice that drowns out the voice of the majority of the people.”
+In a February 2012 interview, Benjamin gave voice to her underlying awareness of the fact that to openly acknowledge her socialist/communist ideals would be politically counterproductive for the radical cause: “We have such a reactionary population and such a lack of a broad spectrum of dialogue, that even talking about socialism in the context of the United States marginalizes you to such an extent that your voice is barely heard.”
+In the same interview, Benjamin said that “capitalism has generated a system in which corporations have a voice that drowns out the voice of the majority of the people.”

 During a February 2013 radio interview, Benjamin was asked whether she believed that President Barack Obama's use of drone warfare to kill suspected terrorists was an impeachable offense.
 She replied: “Sure.
 Just like I called for President Obama and George Bush to be taken to the International Criminal Court for war crimes, but it’s not going to happen.”